 If multiple alternatives are desired, the operators defined in [WS-Policy] can be used to specify such alternatives within the single wsp:Policy element or the element referenced by the wsp:PolicyReference.

+Policies that appear in an endpoint reference in this manner have Endpoint Policy Subject as explained below:

 The wsp:Policy or wsp:PolicyReference element, when present, represents the capabilities and requirements of the endpoint referenced by the EPR as defined by Section 3, "Policy Model", in the [WS-Policy] specification.
 Policy attached to an EPR in this manner MUST be applicable to all message exchanges using the endpoint referenced by that EPR.

 Example 7-3: Endpoint Reference with Associated Policy